-Office plants and soundproof pods: Cheltenham commercial interiors firm shares insights on creating the dream workplace
+Office plants and soundproof pods: Cheltenham commercial interiors firm shares how to create the dream workplace

 When a business outgrows its office space or has to move due to a lease ending or rent increase, there are some key considerations to think about before moving.
 Max Hough from Gravity Office Interiors in Cheltenham reveals his top tips for a seamless office move.